 You might guess from our previous lessons that there will be events that are called back to you to indicate that each of these steps has happened….
 And you would be exactly right.

-With this project I am going to show you how to take each of the steps I described above, and I am going to show you how these events happen and when.
+With this project I am going to show you how to take each of the steps I described earlier, and I am going to show you how these events happen and when.
 You will then be able to program your development kit to see all of these things going on in BLE land.

 For this lesson we will build a central that will look for the LED brightness peripheral that we programmed in lesson 3-2.
-It would be better if you had two development kits, one programmed with the led brightness BLE peripheral firmware and one to do this lesson.
-If you don’t then by all means order one up from one of our partners… or you can just follow along to learn.
+It would be better if you had two development kits, one programmed with the LED brightness peripheral firmware and one to do this lesson.
+If you don’t, then by all means order one up from one of our partners… or you can just follow along to learn.

-This project will scan the ble airwaves looking for a BLE peripheral that is advertising the led brightness service, then connect to it, then discover its services… then we will use the + and – keys on the uart to change the brightness of the LED.
-Got it.
+This project will scan the BLE airwaves looking for a BLE peripheral that is advertising the LED brightness service, connect to it, then discover its services… then we will use the + and – keys on the UART to change the brightness of the LED.

-Lets get started.
-To make thing easier we are first going to open the simple ble peripheral project and save the LED service so that we can use it again in this project.
-Go to the schematic, double click the BLE, click gatt settings, the click on the LED service.
-Next press the little disk image and select “save profile…” then save the profile as LED.profile to somewhere you can find it again (like on your desktop).
+Let's get started.
+To make things easier we are first going to open the simple BLE peripheral project and save the LED service so that we can use it again in this project.
+Go to the schematic, double click the BLE, click GATT settings, the click on the LED service.
+Next press the little disk image and select “save profile…” then save the profile as LED.service to somewhere you can find it again (like on your desktop).

 Now close that project and then create a new project called SimpleBLECentral.
-First lets edit the schematic.
-Add the BLE Component, a UART and a digital output pin which we will call LED9.
+First let's edit the schematic.
+Add the BLE Component, a UART, and a digital output pin which we will call LED9.
 I like to use LED9 to indicate the presence or absence of a BLE connection.
-So go ahead and changes its name to LED9, make the initial state high – so that it starts off and turn off the hardware connection.
+So, go ahead and change its name to LED9, make the initial state high – so that it starts off and turn off the hardware connection.

 Now edit the BLE component.
 This time instead of making a BLE Peripheral, I will select BLE central.
-Once again Ill run this project in dual core mode.
+Once again, I'll run this project in dual core mode.

 Next you will edit the GATT Settings.
-In order to make the service discovery process work better psoc creator gives you the ability to tell the BLE stack what services we are looking for during discovery.
+In order to make the service discovery process work better, PSoC Creator gives you the ability to tell the BLE stack what services we are looking for during discovery.
 This is called a client profile.
 Unfortunately, we didn’t give you the ability to add a custom service.
-So you need to do a little work around.
-Right click on GATT and select add profile… then find me… then find me locator gatt client.
-Next you will right click on the immediate alert and pick delete.
+So, you need to do a little work around.
+Right click on GATT and select add profile… then Find Me… then Find Me Locator GATT client.
+Next you will right click on the Immediate Alert and pick delete.
 Now we have a blank client profile.
 The next step is to load in the LED service that we saved earlier.
 To do this right click on client and say add service from file.
-Then pick the file LED service.
+Then pick the file LED.service.

-When you expand the LED service you should recognize all of the stuff we setup earlier.
+When you expand the LED service you should recognize all the stuff we setup earlier.

 Next you can go to the GAP settings.
-First give this device a name, then change the scan settings to always do fast scan… I aint got time to wait!!!
+First give this device a name, then change the scan settings to always do fast scan… I ain't got time to wait!!!
 Now apply that.

-I almost forget to assign the pins… go to the DWR and assign the uart to p5[0] and p5[1] and LED9 to P13[7]
+I almost forget to assign the pins… go to the DWR and assign the UART to p5[0] and p5[1] and LED9 to P13[7].